2023 Most Popular Educational Administration Bachelor's Degree Schools in Ohio

 The following schools top our list of the Most Popular Educational Administration Bachelor's Degree Colleges.

 Our 2023 rankings named Ohio State University - Main Campus the most popular school in Ohio for educational administration students working on their bachelor’s degree.
-Located in the city of Columbus, Ohio State is a public school with a very large student population.
+Located in the city of Columbus, Ohio State is a public college with a very large student population.

 About 89% of the students majoring in education admin at the school are women while 11% are male.